Skip to content

 #6.
 Update Firmware

 Outdated firmware is a known cause of display glitches on Vizio TVs.
-Since Walmart’s acquisition of Vizio in December 2024, the platform has been rebranded from SmartCast to VIZIO OS, and firmware updates roll out more frequently.
+According to Vizio’s support team, several firmware versions before 11.0.x contained a bug where HDR color mapping would incorrectly apply green offsets to SDR content.
+Since Walmart’s acquisition of Vizio in December 2024, the platform has been rebranded from SmartCast to VIZIO OS, and Walmart announced that firmware updates now roll out more frequently than under the previous owner.

 If your TV can’t connect to the internet for updates, you can download firmware directly from Vizio’s support site onto a USB drive and install it manually.